mmuratarat/mmuratarat.github.io/_pages/faq.md

 7. What is a Hessian matrix?
 8. What is an identity matrix?
 9. What is the transpose of a matrix?
+10. What is an inverse matrix?
+11. When does inverse of a matrix exist?
+12. If inverse of a matrix exists, how to calculate it?

 [Numerical Optimization](#numerical-optimization)